tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     *C U/W-FOCAL:  16K-V4  NO/DA/TE
     *
     *01.10 T "HELLO",!
-    *_G
+    *_                                         ⇠ hit Enter
+    *GO
     HELLO

 Success!

+The `*_` pair above is the asterisk prompt printed by the FOCAL command interpreter signifying that it is ready for input followed by the underscore printed by the file handler signifying that it hit the end of file for `TEST.FC`.
+The hint above to hit <kbd>Enter</kbd> is optional and merely causes FOCAL to print another `*` prompt, which clarifies the transcript.

 We added the `,ECHO` bits in the commands above only to make U/W FOCAL echo what it's doing to the terminal to make the transcripts clearer.
 In your own work, you might want to leave this off.

-The character sequence above, `*_G` is asterisk printed by the FOCAL command interpreter signifying it is ready for input, the underscore printed by the file handler signifying it hit the end of file for `TEST.FC` and our typing `G` to tell FOCAL to start the program we just loaded.
-If you don't use the `,ECHO` option the previous example looks like this:
+By skipping both of these optional bits and abbreviating the commands, the final terminal transcript above condenses considerably:

     .R UWF16K
-    *OPEN INPUT TEST.FC
+    *O I TEST.FC
     *_G
     HELLO